Frequently asked questions

 The degree certificates are identical at all campuses.

 Chemical engineering can be defined as the processing of materials on a commercial scale, ranging from traditional commodities and utilities through to modern, high added-value products.
 This involves the integration of engineering principles and applications with chemistry and other sciences.

 What are the admission requirements for the undergraduate Chemical Engineering courses?

 What is the difference between the Chemical Engineering and the Chemical Engineering with Environmental Engineering courses?

 Both courses are fundamentally Chemical Engineering courses.
 However, the latter is intended to impart specialisation in environmental aspects of the discipline.
 Both the courses share a common first year.
 From the second year onwards, the course structures are differentiated, with two specialised environmental modules each year.
 In the second year, Chemical Engineering with Environmental Engineering students study Site Investigation and Environmental Field Course unlike their Chemical Engineering counterparts who study Interfacial Chemistry and Chemical Engineering Project.
-In the third year, they take Water Treatment and Air Pollution instead of Chemical Product Design and Bioreaction Engineering.
+In the third year, they take Water Treatment and Air Pollution instead of Industrial Process Analysis and Biochemical Engineering.